October 31, 2012

-Dec.
-1990 – Jan 1991: AWA works cooperatively with ERCB and North Canadian Oils Limited (office and field trip) in reviewing plans for a proposed well in 1-2-33-19-W4.
+AWA works cooperatively with ERCB and North Canadian Oils Limited (NCO) (office and field trip) in reviewing plans for a proposed well in 1-2-33-19-W4.
 Matters discussed include the need for the well, potential for directional drilling, infrastructure on the site, access during construction and operation, and reclamation.
 NCO agrees to special measures to reduce environmental impact.

-Dec.
-1990 – Feb.
-1991: AWA works cooperatively with ERCB and Summit Resources Limited to define measures which will reduce the environmental impact of a proposed well in 1-33-32-18 W4M.
+AWA works cooperatively with the Energy Resources Conservation Board and Summit Resources Limited to define measures which will reduce the environmental impact of a proposed well in 1-33-32-18 W4M.

 The Rumsey Ecological Reserve is established by Order-in Council 511/90.
 The Reserve is on the Usher Ranching Ltd. grazing lease, covering 33.5 km2 at the north end of the Block.
-In accordance with the Wilderness Areas, Ecological Reserves and Natural Areas Act, no new energy leases are allowed in the Ecological Reserve (ER) and the 3 already there are to be phased out as soon as possible (as of 2004 all are now depleted).
+In accordance with the Wilderness Areas, Ecological Reserves and Natural Areas Act, no new energy leases are allowed in the Ecological Reserve (ER) and the three already there are to be phased out as soon as possible.
 An ER Management Planning Committee is set up on which Dorothy Dickson represents the Alberta Wilderness Association and the Red Deer River Naturalists.

-The establishment of the Ecological Reserve is preceded by a major confrontation between conservationists and Parks Minister Steve West who at the last minute sought to scale down boundaries which had been agreed upon through public process.
+The establishment of the Ecological Reserve is preceded by a major confrontation between conservationists and the Parks Minister who at the last minute sought to scale down boundaries which had been agreed upon through public process.
 Official dedication of the Rumsey Ecological Reserve occurs on 9 Oct 1990.
-AWA is invited to attend the dedication by Recreation and Parks Minister Steve West and responds by sending a representative (Cheryl Bradley; Dorothy Dickson attends for Red Deer River Naturalists).

 The Public Lands Division initiates the development of a Regionally Integrated Decision which is agreed to by the Central Region Resource Management Committee (RRMC).
-The RID Committee is formed in January.
+The RID Committee is formed in January with representatives from:

 Among the issues to be addressed are existing and proposed oil and gas activity and uncontrolled motorized access, which has increased with the construction of all-weather roads by the oil and gas industry.
 The Decision is scheduled for completion in March 1991.

-Cheryl Bradley of AWA submits a Conservation Action Position for input to the Rumsey Parkland Planning Team.
+AWA submits a Conservation Action Position for input to the Rumsey Parkland Planning Team.
 Proposed conservation actions include:

 AWA meets with Alberta Energy and the ERCB to discuss existing and potential reserves of oil and gas under the Rumsey Wildland and possible scenarios for managing future exploration and development activity.
 Information from the meeting includes: